 In its appearance, it has a similar formation and meaning to the double top pattern and the triple top pattern.

 There are key features you need to look out for when searching for a head and shoulders pattern on trading charts.
-First, the pattern normally comes after a bullish uptrend at a period the buying pressure is losing momentum.
+First, the pattern normally comes after a bullish uptrend at a period when the buying pressure is losing momentum.

 Then, a left shoulder is formed followed by a middle peak higher than the first top.
 Then another right shoulder is formed at the same level as the first left shoulder (more or less).
 Finally, the pattern should consist of a clear neckline that is used as a support level.